 It’s not hard to see why – Canada has a particularly strong appeal to younger, digitally-minded, white collar workers owing to its strong tech and digital services scene.

 The perks of moving to Canada are plentiful and ought to appeal especially to young families.
-They include free universal healthcare to all permanent residents, free public secondary education, a high degree of public safety and low air pollution.
-These factors make Canada one of the best countries to live in the world in 2022.
+They include free universal healthcare to all permanent residents, free public secondary education, a high degree of public safety and low air pollution – indeed, Canada ranks as low as 111th out of 131 countries for air pollution.

 Canada is also renowned as one of the most liberal and progressive societies in the world, making it a really exciting and energising place to live, no matter what background you’re from.

 Canada has a Gini coefficient of 33.3, which is lower than the global average of 38.
 It is also 16th in the world for human development, boasting high-quality infrastructure in its major cities with great public services.
 And that brings us onto healthcare…

 Canada just misses out on a top 10 spot in both healthcare spending per capita and life expectancy.
 As we mentioned, universal healthcare is available to all residents in Canada and, in some provinces, is the only option (certain Canadian provinces have actually banned private healthcare, although there is plenty of debate as to whether this is constitutional).

 Canada is one of the best countries worldwide to receive a state education, coming within the top 10 for reading, maths and science.
 Plus, children growing up in Quebec and Ontario can expect to receive an education in French as well as English.
 Read our full guide on becoming an expat when you already have children.